Shakur Juiston, Tervell Beck, Chiekh Mbacke Diong, Amauri Hardy, Anthony Smith and Brandon McCoy are the latest to sign with UNLV men's basketball.

 Menzies guided the Aggies to their 23rd 20-plus win season in the program’s history, which was a challenge when the schedule included games at Duke, Louisville and against Texas and West Virginia.
 He was also the winningest first-year head coach in Aggie history.
 The 2007-08 edition was a veteran team with five seniors.
 Guard/forward Justin Hawkins became the Aggies’ first two-time, first team All-WAC selection.

 Menzies became the 24th coach in the history of Aggie basketball on June 29, 2007, after spending two seasons as an assistant coach under Rick Pitino at Louisville.

-Considered one of the best recruiters in the country, Menzies has landed some of the nation's top recruiting classes.
-In his last season at Louisville, the Cardinals finished 24-10, reached the second round of the NCAA Tournament and was No. 20 in the final USA Today/ESPN Men's Basketball Coaches Top 25 Poll (2006-07).
+Considered one of the best recruiters in the country, Menzies has landed some of the nation’s top recruiting classes.
+In his last season at Louisville, the Cardinals finished 24-10, reached the second round of the NCAA Tournament and were No. 20 in the final USA Today/ESPN Men’s Basketball Coaches Top 25 Poll (2006-07).

 Prior to joining the Cardinals’ staff, Menzies spent one year at UNLV under Lon Kruger (2004-05).
 With the Runnin' Rebels, Menzies helped sign an incoming class that was rated fourth in the nation.

 Before his time at UNLV, Menzies worked at Southern California for a season as an assistant coach (2003-04) under Henry Bibby.
 In only one year with the Trojans, he assisted in producing a No. 3-ranked recruiting class.